davidmegginson/diterator/README.md

 other_identifiers | List of non-IATI alternative activity identifiers | list of [Identifier](#identifier-object)
 activity_status | A code describing the [status of the activity](https://iatistandard.org/en/iati-standard/203/codelists/activitystatus/). | string
-is_active | Convenience method to show if the activity is currently active. | boolean activity_dates | Activity dates grouped by the [date-type code](https://iatistandard.org/en/iati-standard/203/codelists/activitydatetype/). | dict with strings start_date_planned | The planned start date in ISO 8601 format, if specified. | string start_date_actual | The actual start date in ISO 8601 format, if specified. | string end_date_planned | The planned end date in ISO 8601 format, if specified. | string
+is_active | Convenience method to show if the activity is currently active. | boolean activity\_dates | Activity dates grouped by the [date-type code](https://iatistandard.org/en/iati-standard/203/codelists/activitydatetype/). | dict with strings contact\_infos | Activity contacts grouped by the [contact-type code](https://iatistandard.org/en/iati-standard/203/codelists/contacttype/). | dict with strings start_date_planned | The planned start date in ISO 8601 format, if specified. | string start_date_actual | The actual start date in ISO 8601 format, if specified. | string end_date_planned | The planned end date in ISO 8601 format, if specified. | string